Los Angeles, CA Public Records

 Open-Public-Records.com (Staff)

-• How do I find out what charges are against someone out on bail?
+• How can I find out what charges are against someone who is out on bail?

 Open-Public-Records.com (Staff)

-• How can I find out about deadlines to have any drug charges reduced to misdemeanors?
+• How can I find out about the deadlines for having any drug charges reduced to misdemeanors?

 Open-Public-Records.com (Staff)

-• How do I determine if I have any judgments against me for unpaid debts?
+• How can I determine if there are any judgments against me for unpaid debts?

 Open-Public-Records.com (Staff)

-• How do I find out if someone died in a particular home?
+• How can I find out if someone died in a particular home?

 Open-Public-Records.com (Staff)

-• How do I find the plot in the cemetery where my friend, who died in a fire at nine years old, was buried if I don't remember her last name?
+• How can I locate the plot in the cemetery where my friend, who died in a fire at nine years old, was buried if I do not remember her last name?

 Open-Public-Records.com (Staff)

-• How can I get a copy of my marriage certificate?
+• How can I obtain a copy of my marriage certificate?

 Open-Public-Records.com (Staff)